 Based on the current data available compared to the data of 2009, staff does not believe that there is a significant difference in the transportation fuels used in the State to warrant a new environmental impacts analysis.
 Staff will prepare another quantitative review of the impacts once more data is collected through the multimedia process.

-Nevertheless, there are several potential new aspects to the LCFS that may have either positive or negative environmental impacts, such as the sustainability provisions, adjusted land use values, and amendments to the high carbon intensity crude oil provisions in the LCFS.
+Nevertheless, there are several potential new aspects to the LCFS that may identify additional positive or negative environmental impacts of the LCFS, such as the sustainability provisions, adjusted land use values, and amendments to the high carbon intensity crude oil provisions in the LCFS.
 At this time, staff is developing the regulatory language for these amendments.
 When proposing amendments, staff is required to do an environmental and economic impact assessment of those proposed amendments.
 These analyses will be included in the staff report associated with the proposed regulatory amendments.

 F. Summary and Conclusions

 Since the initial staff report in 2009, staff has been continuing to monitor the potential environmental impacts of the LCFS.
 From monitoring the changes in the transportation fuel pool, the production facilities, and the permitting processes, there are no significant changes to the environmental impacts analysis originally conducted in 2009.
-In addition to this monitoring, we have been progressing on several key elements that will continue to support ARB’s healthy air quality mission.
+In addition to this monitoring, we have been progressing on several key elements that will continue to support ARB’s healthy air and environmental quality mission and successful implementation of the LCFS.
 These include: developing sustainability provisions; implementing a review process for CEQA documents related to transportation fuel projects; and developing a guidance document for the air quality districts related to siting practices.
 Although two years has passed since the adoption of the LCFS, 2010 was a reporting year and 2011 was the first implementation year for which a reduction in the carbon intensity of transportation fuels is required.
 Because this review is occurring early on in the program, there are not enough data to suggest that there are environmental impacts associated with the LCFS.
 Staff will continue to monitor the progress of the program and will revisit the environmental impact analysis again for the 2015 review.

 IX.
 High Carbon Intensity Crude Oil